astropy/astropy-tutorials/CONTRIBUTING.rst

   the url to your Jupyter notebook.

-Learn Astropy maintainers will respond as soon as possible by downloading your notebook, testing it, and editting the file in your Google drive to conform to the above style guide.
+Learn Astropy maintainers will respond as soon as possible by downloading your notebook, testing it, and editing the file in your Google drive to conform to the above style guide.

 When the tutorial is ready to be incorporated, Learn Astropy